wpd6132452.png

 This E O Richter Präcision set also probably dates from before WW I. Made of German silver, it has a leather covered case.
 The pens are of the cross joint type and have aluminium handles.
 The compass and divider have Richter’s patent straightening device that was later copied by Thornton

 Präcision XIV.P German silver flat pattern set in a black covered, blue velvet lined pocket case.
-The instruments themselves are unsigned but possibly by Richter, whose instruments they closely match, as Präcision was a Richter brand name.
+The instruments themselves are unsigned but very similar to those by Richter.
 Its seller believed it dated from before the first world war but some features of the instruments look c1930 or later.
 Does anyone have more information?

 A brass and steel rotating (drop bow) compass by E O Richter dating from about 1900.
 This is an early version with pen and pencil legs, each with its own single leaf spring.